mrc-ide/public-events-microbit-epidemic/docs/PREPARE.md

 * Run _MultiCopy.jar_ file in [bin/multi-copy/](../bin/multi-copy/) - in Windows you can double-click on it if you've got a Java 8 installed.
-On other platforms, or from a Windows command-prompt, something like _java -jar MultiCopy.jar_
+On other platforms, or from a Windows command-prompt, something like `java -jar MultiCopy.jar`.

 * This basically detects a micro:bit plugged in, copies a specific firmware to it, waits for the micro:bit to reboot, and then lets you unplug it.
 It works by detecting the drives